 - The fragmentation of social problems into specialist fields, obscuring connectedness

 Radstats is not a professional or an academic organization.
 It has been said that working with Radstats is unlikely to help anyone build their career, although anecdotal evidence about our members might appear to contradict this!
-The administrative work is handled by a Troika elected at the AGM (this forms part of the Annual Conference).
+The administrative work is handled by a Troika elected at the Annual General Meeting at the time of the Annual Conference.

 More About Radstats